furzepig/brachistochrone/_posts/writing/2018-05-28-laundryman.md

  'See you Thursday!' he says and leaves blowing raspberries and talking nonsense to his daughter.

-  \np It's a busy morning.
+It's a busy morning.
 Just a few minutes later -- suspiciously soon in fact, almost as if he was waiting for Wladislaw to leave -- Arkady drops by.
 Arkady is a Georgian, and a nasty